-Exchange and cooperation between young and old generations in religious communities and international relations will be the theme of a conference to be held Oct.
+Exchange and cooperation between young and old generations in religious communities and international relations was the theme of the conference held Oct.
 4-7 in Lindau, Lake Constance: The “Conference of the World Council of Religious Leaders on Faith and Diplomacy: Generations in Dialogue.”

-The gathering will be hybrid in organization: About 150 people will be present in Lindau and virtually about 700 participants are expected worldwide.
+The gathering was hybrid in organization: About 130 people were present in Lindau and about 1700 participants worldwide participated virtually.

 World Council of Religious Leaders

 The conference kicked off with the formal meeting of the “World Council of Religious Leaders,” which was newly elected in 2019 during the 10th World Assembly in Lindau.
 The Council consists of 61 principal members and is the main decision-making body of Religions for Peace.
 The associated religious leaders represent millions of believers around the world, and their voices carry influence and weight in their faith communities and beyond.